la2050/archive/_organizations/film-independent.md

     - 'https://activation.la2050.org/connect/film-independent/'
   year_submitted:
     - '2018'
-  org_summary:
-    - >-
-      Film Independent is dedicated to helping filmmakers get their films made, building the audience for independent film and increasing diversity in the film industry.
 title: Film Independent
-uri: /organizations/film-independent/
 extrapolated_project_ids:
   - '8102040'
 project_titles_from_extrapolated_project_ids:
   - 'Made in LA: Show us your LA and your vision for the future'
-project_titles:
-  - 'Made in LA: Show us your LA and your vision for the future'
-project_titles_from_project_ids:
-  - 'Made in LA: Show us your LA and your vision for the future'
 original_project_titles:
   - 'Made in LA: Show us your LA and your vision for the future'
 original_project_ids:
   - '8102040'
-category: connect

 ---